nuxeo/nuxeo-slide-template/README.md

 ## Extensions
 Some extensions light be useful to help you write your slide set.
 Check the full list of extensions in the [deck.js wiki page](https://github.com/imakewebthings/deck.js/wiki).

+## Export PDF
+Once your slide set is ready, please use the [deck2pdf](https://github.com/imakewebthings/deck2pdf) converter if you want to generate a PDF version.